 It helps to know that your online team is more than a name.
 Getting to know your team personally will help understand individual skillset and aptitudes better.

 Also, it will help promote a comfortable environment and improve critical elements such as trust and team spirit.

 Mismanaged deadlines can be frightening and can lead to unsuccessful projects.
 According to KPMG’s 2015 Global Construction Survey, most projects failed to come within 10% of their expected budget (69%) and scheduled deadlines (75%).

 For this reason, it is crucial to take time to set manageable project timelines and deadlines.

 Deadlines that are too short come with the risk of producing unsatisfied customers and can lead teams toward a more laid-back approach, which is detrimental to productivity.

 Make use of a task-tracking tool in order to intelligently assess the project development cycle through timeline and resources.

-Do you have any tips or experiences regarding online team collaboration?
+Do you have any experiences regarding online team collaboration tips?
 Share with us in the comments below.